paul-hammant/tbd/content/vcs-choices/index.md

 ### Linux Torvalds presenting Git to Googlers

 Back in 2007 Linus Torvalds presented his Bitkeeper inspired Git to Googlers in their Mountain View.
 [See here](https://www.youtube.com/watch?v=4XpnKHJAok8).
-He'd started making it two years before, and it is now the #1 VCS choice.
+He had started making it two years before, and it is now the #1 VCS choice.
 Google had been running their Monorepo style Trunk for a few years at this point, without regret.
 Some Googlers would later extend their Perforce (see below) setup to allow Git operation of local branches on developer workstations.